Chu Li-Jen to Use His Indigenous Name

 New Identity Movement in Taiwan

-Between 1945 to 1995, the Taiwanese aborigines were forced to use a Chinese name rather than their tribe name.
-In 1995, the Ministry of the Interior amended the “Name Act” and encourage aborigines to revert to their traditional name.
+Between 1945 to 1995, the Taiwanese indigenous were forced to use a Chinese name rather than their tribe name.
+In 1995, the Ministry of the Interior amended the “Name Act” and encourage indigenous people to revert to their traditional name.